michaelgruczel/build-you-own-paas-conference-resources/README.md

 </PRE>

-let's create an EC2 instance on aws:
+let's create an EC2 instance on AWS:

     $ cd terraform-first-example
     # set keys in example.tf